ayonli/ngrpc/README.md

     - `ca` The CA filename when using TLS/SSL.
     - `cert` The certificate filename when using TLS/SSL.
     - `key` The private key filename when using TLS/SSL.

+        NOTE: We only need a pair of certificates for both the server and the client, since they are inside one project, using different certificates makes no sense.
     - `connectTimeout` Connection timeout is milliseconds, the default value is `5_000` ms.
     - `options` Channel options, see https://www.npmjs.com/package/@grpc/grpc-js for more details.
     - `stderr` Log file used for stderr.